The Very Best Holiday Dates To Celebrate This Summer

 Satchmo Summerfest (August 4th)

 If we’re being completely honest, it was hard to pick a summer festival for our list.
 There are literally thousands of them located across North America and Europe.
 So many that we could spend the rest of the summer writing about them.
 Since we didn’t have that sort of time, we had to choose one that we felt epitomized summer the best.
 Our choice?
 Satchmo Summerfest.
-This holiday is dedicated to Louis Armstrong and jazz music and features some of the world’s top performers.
-It’s a great festival and one that everyone should attend, especially if they’re a fan of jazz.

 National Frozen Custard Day (August 8th)

-Frozen custard is another delicious treat that just screams summer fun.
-For people who aren’t familiar with frozen custard, it’s basically ice cream that’s made with the addition of eggs and has a thicker consistency.
-In other words, it’s ice cream times ten!
-And there are several places in the U.S. where this sinful treat can be enjoyed.
-Milwaukee is known as the “Frozen Custard Capital of the World,” because it has places such as Leon’s Frozen Custard and Kopp’s Frozen Custard.
-However, our favorite frozen custard destination in the U.S. is Ted Drewes Frozen Custard in St. Louis, Mo.
+Milwaukee is known as the “Frozen Custard Capital of the World” because it has places such as Leon’s Frozen Custard and Kopp’s Frozen Custard.
+However, our favorite frozen custard destination in the U.S. is Ted Drewes Frozen Custard in St. Louis, MO.
 Their menu is unique and fun with frozen custard dishes such as The Hawaiian, The Dutchman, Lemon Slushy, and our personal favorite, The Terramizzou.

 National Roller Coaster Day (August 16th)

-Nothing brings a family together than being completely terrified for their lives while zipping around a track and traveling at speeds up to or exceeding 100 miles per hour.
-And there are simply some incredible roller coasters located all over the world.
-These can be found at Cedar Point in Sandusky, Ohio; Six Flags Magic Mountain in California; Fiju-Q Highland in Japan; and Europa Park in Germany.
+These can be found at Cedar Point in Sandusky, Ohio; Six Flags Magic Mountain in California; Fuji-Q Highland in Japan; and Europa Park in Germany.
 And, of course, there’s the ultimate roller coaster experience that can be found at Universal’s Islands of Adventure in Orlando, Florida.
 Just don’t eat a heavy lunch before riding these coasters — trust us, we know.

-National Tailgating Day (First Saturday In September)
+National Tailgating Day (First Saturday in September)

-Tailgating is a fun activity that takes place at sporting events all around the U.S. on this day.
-It doesn’t matter what the sporting event is because the real fun of this day is the food, BBQ burgers and brats, and the camaraderie between the participants.
+Tailgating is a fun activity that takes place at sporting events all around the U.S. It doesn’t matter what the sporting event is because the real fun of this day is the food, BBQ burgers and brats, and the camaraderie between the participants.
 It’s a great way to enjoy some summer fun as autumn quickly approaches.

-Labor Day (First Monday In September)
+Labor Day (First Monday in September)

 For many people, Labor Day is the final summer weekend for people to enjoy with friends and family.
 That means that there’s one last cookout and a whole lot of fun to be had.
 For anyone looking to end the summer season with a blast, this is the day to do it.